cboettig/labnotebook/_posts/2011-07-24-csgf-2010-computing-practices-survey-summary.md

 ![]( http://farm7.staticflickr.com/6003/5971726690_118e1d94f3_o.png )

 Scores on the good software practices quiz were reasonably high for scientists and mostly undifferentiated by year or discipline, scoring an average of 8 out of 16 points.
-We’re particularly good at documenting code (80%) and version management (> 60%) but almost no one uses a standards style checker or an automated test suite.
+We're particularly good at documenting code (80%) and version management (> 60%) but almost no one uses a standards style checker or an automated test suite.
 Most fellows have experience in collaboratively writing software, working across disciplines and working across institutions.
 Some have experience on software development in large teams (> 10 researchers).

 ![]( http://farm7.staticflickr.com/6133/5971726626_2219a694de_o.png )